Skip to content

 );

-"Webpack Configuration" and will not mention that this must be done in the webpack.config.js
+This documentation will only cover the "CodeCoupler Webpack Configuration" or the "Webpack Configuration."
+It will not mention that these must be done in the webpack.config.js file.

-In the CodeCoupler Webpack configuration you can define some options to adjust the dynamic generation of the Webpack configuration.
+In the CodeCoupler Webpack configuration, you can adjust the dynamic generation of the Webpack configuration by defining some options.

-In the Webpack configuration you can use the Webpack configuration options as usual.
+You can use the Webpack configuration options as usual in the Webpack configuration.

-The dynamic created Webpack configuration and your own Webpack configuration will be smart merged.
-Your own Webpack configuration take precedence.
+The dynamically generated Webpack configuration and your own Webpack configuration will be smartly merged.
+Your Webpack configuration takes precedence.

 Advanced Configuration